 The makeup of the earth's surface is not consistent.
 The ratios of rock, soil, mud, and artificial fill can vary wildly within relatively small areas.
 Earthquake impacts can be devastating depending on the area’s soil type.
 Based on the softness of the sediment, an earthquake’s power can be amplified or mitigated.

 Seismic waves travel through the earth when an earthquake occurs.
-Hard rock allows these waves to move faster while soft soil slows the progress of these waves, increasing the amplitude, or size, of the wave itself.
-Bigger waves cause stronger shaking and stronger shaking leads to more damage.
+Hard rock allows these waves to move faster, while soft soil slows the progress of these waves, increasing the amplitude, or size, of the wave itself.
+Bigger waves cause stronger shaking, and stronger shaking leads to more damage.

 In addition to amplifying the power of a quake, soft sediment is prone to a process called liquefaction, a state where saturated soil stops acting like a solid and starts behaving like a liquid.
-Shaking increases groundwater pressure on soil particles, pushing them apart and allowing water to make its way amidst once packed soil.
+Shaking increases groundwater pressure on soil particles, pushing them apart and allowing water to make its way into previously packed soil.
 As more water is forced into the soil, particles are pushed further apart, resulting in soft, shifting earth that can buckle, break and sink.

 Assessing the soil type on a property and its site classification is a crucial part of understanding how much impact an earthquake can have.
 For example, look no further than the Great San Francisco Earthquake.